Pauly Fuemana: OMC

 Otara Millionaires Club was formed by older brother Phil Fuemana and was passed on to Pauly Fuemana.
-The name was ironic or tongue in cheek, as the Ōtara neighbourhood was one of Auckland's poorest communities.
-Pauly later shortened the band's name to OMC, forming a musical partnership with Alan Jansson (as OMC) who co-wrote and produced the How Bizarre album.
+The name was tongue in cheek, as the Ōtara neighbourhood was one of Auckland's poorest communities.
+Pauly later shortened the band's name to OMC, forming a musical partnership with Alan Jansson, who co-wrote and produced the How Bizarre album.
 Signed to Auckland independent label Huh Records by Simon Grigg, OMC reached worldwide fame in 1996 and 1997 with the single "How Bizarre", from their debut album of the same name.
 OMC and Jansson ceased recording in 1998 but recorded again in 2005 to 2007.
 Recording "4 All Of Us", a single that featured Lucy Lawless, Fuemana's portion of the royalties was donated to the Race Relations Commission.

 "How Bizarre", which was named Single of the Year at the 1996 New Zealand Music Awards, hit number one around the world, including Australia, Austria, Canada, Ireland and New Zealand.
 In 2002, it reached No. 71 on the list of 100 Greatest One-Hit Wonders.
 The single was a chart hit in many countries and spent multiple weeks at number one in several countries, reaching the top for two weeks in Austria, three weeks in Ireland, three weeks in New Zealand and five weeks in Australia.

 Fuemana often spoke about the song: "I put a lot of hidden stories in there so people could read between the lines and sense it for what it is instead of telling them, 'Yeah, we got pulled over by the cops, and my mate got his head smashed in, and we got arrested, and they found some pot on him'," he told Reuters in a 1997 interview.